WeiZhou96/WeiZhou96.github.io/_pages/about.md

 <p style="color:red">I am currently seeking postdoctoral positions abroad (excluding Mainland China), preferably within the top 50 QS-ranked institutions, in the field of traffic applications of computer vision.
 All of the research interests mentioned above are applicable!
 Alternatively, associate professor positions or higher at China's Double First Class universities are also acceptable! </p>

 ## News
+* **[2024-12]** My first-authored paper "Synthesizing Realistic Traffic Events from UAV Perspectives: A Mask-guided Generative Approach Based on Style-modulated Transformer", has been accepted by <i>  IEEE Transactions on Intelligent Vehicles (JCR Q1, IF=14!)</i>
 * **[2024-10]** My first-authored paper "Teaching Segment-Anything-Model Domain-Specific Knowledge for Road Crack Segmentation From On-Board Cameras", has been accepted by <i>  IEEE Transactions on Intelligent Transportation Systems (JCR Q1, IF=8.5)</i>!
 * **[2024-01]** My first-authored paper "A Fast and Data-Efficient Deep Learning Framework for Multi-Class Fruit Blossom Detection", has been accepted by <i> Computers and Electronics in Agriculture (JCR Q1, IF=8.3)</i>!
 * **[2023-11]** My first-authored paper "All-day Vehicle Detection from Surveillance Videos Based on Illumination-adjustable Generative Adversarial Network", has been accepted by <i> IEEE Transactions on Intelligent Transportation Systems (JCR Q1, IF=8.5)</i>!